AT-06/trello-tests/README.md

         selenium-standalone start
     NOTE: Do not close the command line and do not stop the service.

-- Opem a new command line in the project's root directory and download all project's dependecies,
+- Open a new command line in the project's root directory and download all project's dependencies,

         npm install